derykmakgill/website/tax.md

 M replied at once.
 The guy *could type!* <code style="font-family: courier new, monospace;">That doesn't matter George.
 What matter is that I fixed it.
 You don't owe them any more money this year.
 The record is gone.
 But we really need to talk about your refund.</code>

-<code style="font-family: courier new, monospace;">Okay...I'm listening...but I'm not giving you anymore personal information.</code>
+<code style="font-family: courier new, monospace;">Okay...I'm listening...but I'm not giving you anymore personal information.</code> said George.

 <code style="font-family: courier new, monospace;">598-391-9444.</code> M replied.